Inter & Intra-Cellular Communications in the Emanuelli Group

-Published in Cellular Signalling in 2018 this study uses phosphoproteomic analysis to reveal novel elements of the insulin/IGF-1 signalling pathway.
+In this study published in Cellular Signalling in 2018 we used phosphoproteomic analysis to reveal novel elements of the insulin/IGF-1 signalling pathway.
 The study reveals both common and distinct insulin/IGF-1 signalling events mediated by specific IRS proteins.

 “Bidirectional manipulation of gene expression in adipocytes using CRISPRa and siRNA”